 Removing the skin takes away much of the pepper’s spiciness, making the flavor more smooth and complex.
 This is also what prevents the berries from turning black.
 The skin of the berries is what wrinkles and darkens during the drying process of producing black pepper.

-White pepper is commonly used in sauces and gravy, and eaten on biscuits and soups.
+White pepper is commonly used in sauces and gravies, and eaten on biscuits and in soups.
 White pepper can offer a similar peppery flavor without having the distinct black specs.
-It is common in Chinese cuisine as well, where it is used in marinades and to spice stir fry.
+It is common in Chinese cuisine as well, where it is used in marinades and to spice up stir fry.

 The main benefit of using white pepper is the reduced pungency, along with the white color.
 White sauces will usually call for white pepper, though black can be substituted in a pinch.
 Just know that the flavor of black pepper will be more powerful and spicy.

 Most grocery stores sell white pepper, especially in Europe and Asia.
 It can also be found online if you’re not in a rush.
-Amazon has whole white peppercorns or ground white pepper available.
+You can buy whole white peppercorns, or ground white pepper depending on your needs.

-- Black flecks will be visible when using black pepper.
-This is obvious, but many recipes intend to have a consistent white or off white color and texture.
+• Black flecks will be visible when using black pepper.
+This is obvious, but many recipes intend to have a consistent white or off-white color.
 Many recipes use white pepper over black simply for presentation.
 This is a minor gripe in my opinion, and I generally prefer the stronger flavor of black pepper.

 Green Peppercorn